-Subsequent to the end of the quarter, the Company acquired 100% of the issued and outstanding shares of UrbanGold Minerals Inc. ("UrbanGold"), which adds over 35,000 hectares to the Company's current land package.
-See Subsequent Events.
+In May 2021, the Company acquired 100% of the issued and outstanding shares of UrbanGold Minerals Inc. ("UrbanGold"), which added over 35,000 hectares to the Company's current land package.

 The Company also has a local office in the city of Chibougamau, Quebec and an information center in the Cree Nation town of Mistissini.